Kettering: 17th century

-Recent history
+Recent history (from 19th century to present day)

 The present town grew in the 19th century with the development of the boot and shoe industry, for which Northamptonshire as a whole became famous.
 Many large homes in both the Headlands and Rockingham Road were built for factory owners, while terraced streets provided accommodation for the workers.
 The industry has markedly declined since the 1970s, large footwear-manufacturers such as Dolcis, Freeman, Hardy and Willis, Frank Wright and Timpsons, having left the town or closed down in the face of stiff overseas competition, while others have outsourced their production to lower-cost countries.
 Only two smaller footwear-businesses remain.

 William Carey, born in 1761 at Paulerspury, spent his early life in Kettering before leaving for India as a missionary in 1793.
 Carey Mission House and Carey Street were named after him.
 Andrew Fuller helped Carey found the Baptist Missionary Society and he is remembered in the Fuller Church and Fuller Street.
 In 1803 William Knibb was born in Market Street and became a missionary and emancipator of slaves; he is commemorated by the Knibb Centre and Knibb Street.
 Toller Chapel and Toller Place take their names from two ministers, father and son, who preached in Kettering for a total of 100 years.
 The chapel was built in 1723 for those who since 1662 had been worshipping in secret.

 Politics in Kettering has not always been a sedate affair: in 1835, a horrified Charles Dickens, then a young reporter for the Morning Chronicle, watched aghast as a Tory supporter on horseback, intent (along with others) on taking control of by-election proceedings, produced a loaded pistol and had to be restrained by his friends from committing murder.
 The ensuing riot between Tory and Whig supporters led Dickens in his article to form various opinions of Kettering and its voters, none of them complimentary.

 After several false starts the Midland Railway opened Kettering railway station in 1857, providing a welcome economic stimulus to an ailing local economy, suffering as it was from the loss of wayfaring business since the introduction of railways nationwide.
 The line in 1857 ran through Kettering from Leicester to Hitchin, where it joined the Great Northern Railway.
 Trains ran from there into London King's Cross.
 The line was finally linked to London directly in 1868 when the Midland opened its own line from Bedford to London St Pancras.